aig-sf/SF-coding-challenge/readme.md

 # AIG Calculator Coding Challenge

 You'll be building a simple react component: a calculator.
-It will look like the native calculator on an iOS or OSX.
+It will look like the native calculator on iOS or OSX.

 <img src="https://cloud.githubusercontent.com/assets/289053/19524827/a3c1ab8c-95e4-11e6-9acc-a458b2ebd642.png" style="max-width:100%;width:400px;" />